victornas91/victornas91/README.md

 <img alt="Elf" width="200px" src=img/elftale1.gif/>

 ---

 15+ years working with IT, mainly support, infrastructure and as an ESL for brazilians.
-Now also 5+ years as a public servant that started as an Adm Agent, then an IT Manager and Cloud Admin that oversees operations related to more than 3000 people.
+Now also 5+ years as a Public Sector Agent that started as an Adm Agent, now an IT Manager that oversees operations related to more than 3000 people.

-I'm also a generalist consultant and researcher on a wide range of topics, from Mechatronics to Aerospace and from Physics to Games Development for more than 5 years as of now.
-The full list of topics and contributions goes as follow:
+I'm also a generalist Software and Hardware Developer that uses Python, C#, ESP32, PLC and SQL as tools to architect systems that uses all of these technologies together, integrating projects with Cloud Computing (AWS and Azure) and Machine Learning and focused on fields such as Mechatronics, Aerospace, Big Data, Physics, Infosec, IT Infrastructure, Mobile / 3D Web Apps and Games.

+Some of the integrated projects I'm developing right now as hobby / services and am planning to showcase on my Youtube channel (@victornas91):

-- Machine Learning: Local LLM tuning / training; AI Agents development for Web Scraping and Social Network automation; Data Analysis for IoT and PLC devices; Machine Vision for Autonomous Vehicles and Robotics; AI training for Games; Algo Trading.
+- Local LLM tuning / training
+- AI Agents development for Web Scraping and Social Network automation
+- Data Analysis for IoT and PLC devices
+- Machine Vision for Autonomous Vehicles and Robotics
+- AI training for Games
+- Algo Trading

-- 3D Art: 3D Websites, Voxels and Low-Poly Modeling.
+- 3D Web Apps Development, Voxels and Low-Poly 3D Modeling and Sculpting

-- Software Development: Mobile Apps, including for Android Auto; PLC and IoT programming; 3D Games with Unity; Custom IT Infrastructure tools.
+- Mobile Apps, including for Android Auto
+- PLC and IoT programming
+- 3D Desktop and Mobile Games with Unity
+- Custom IT Infrastructure tools
+- AWS and Azure Cloud Engineering projects including CI / CD automation

-- Cloud Admin: Microsoft 365, Azure DevOps automation and FinOps for Cloud for resources optimization and management.
+- FinOps for Cloud for resources optimization

-- Physics: Electromagnetism, Optics and Semiconductor Physics using IoT for demonstration or Unity for 3D visualization.
+- Electromagnetism, Optics and Semiconductor Physics using IoT for demonstration or Unity for 3D visualization

-- Information Security: Pentesting "on demand"; Intel Gathering.
+- Pentesting "on demand"; Intel Gathering; Reverse Engineering and Security of Mobile Apps

-- Mechanical and Aerospace Engineering: Additive Manufacture tools design; Procedural Generation tools development for 3D modeling of devices parts; Computer Simulation tools development.
+- Additive Manufacture tools design
+- Procedural Generation tools development for 3D modeling of devices parts

-Project goals for my Youtube channel (@victornas91):

-- Make one linux distro for desktop and another for android.
-- An autonomous rocket (circuits, AI, programming).
-- An autonomous rally car.
-- An autonomous mini submarine that takes pictures.
-- Show with drones.
-- A 24h day trade Cryptocurrency bot.
-- A social score system using computer vision and deep learning.
-- A game for every retro videogame console / handheld ever made, from atari to ps2.
-- A 2d and a 3d fluids simulator.
-- A mmo playable on browser.
-- Reverse engineering of mobile apps.
-- Building a pentesting kit focused on mobile systems.
-- Telco / LoRa hacking and development.
-- IoT design and development.
-- AI-based gaming assistants.
+- Computer Simulation tools development
-- Custom game engines.
+- Custom Operating Systems Development
-- AI-Powered Systems.
-- IT Career Consulting.
-- English lessons for brazilians.
+- New Programming Languages, Interpreters and Compilers Development

 Cheers!

 [![trophy](https://github-profile-trophy.vercel.app/?username=victornas91)](https://github.com/ryo-ma/github-profile-trophy)
 [![Github Followers](https://img.shields.io/github/followers/victornas91?color=06d6a0&label=Github%20Followers&style=for-the-badge)](https://github.com/victornas91?tab=followers)